idbrii/notes/_posts/2017-05-08-codereview.md

 title: David's Code Review Checklist
 ---

 These are common points I'll raise in a code review.
+Going through this list is a good way to do the review yourself.
+It's also a useful place for me to copy-paste review notes.

 ## Design